USG Asia Council

 GGC students must have an overall GPA of 2.5 of higher

-The program has a limit of forty-five students.
+The program has a limit of thirty-five students.
 Any full-time or part-time student is eligible to participate in the program.
 Students from institutions that are not part of the USG are admitted on a space-available basis and must enroll as transient students at a participating institution.

 An application package must be submitted before or on, February 5, 2017